 Modern technology allows abusers to track and spy on their victims cheaply and easily.
 Victims and survivors of domestic abuse who feel something is wrong should consider the possibility that they are being tracked or stalked through their computers, phones and social media accounts.
-These steps can help stop it.
+These online safety steps can help stop it

 In this era of oversharing, it’s easy for an abuser to gain information about his or her victim.